floshin/dhamma/sense-restraint-why.md

 > If you want to free yourself from it, you have to first start restraining your senses, and refraining from making it worse by giving in to that pressure of desire.

+> through restraint, the painful nature of that desire in itself becomes apparent.

+That means, in order for sense restraint to become easy, you have to fully understand why and see how sensuality enslaves you.
+But at the same time, only by practicing sense restraint regardless of your lack of understanding beyond a mere theoretical assumption, will this understanding develop, because by enduring the pressure you get aware of it and the enslaving nature of desire is revealed.

+And by revealing the enslaving nature of sensual desire, only by doing so, by becoming aware of it, can an actual desire for liberation arise.